NUS-Project-SaBai/BackEnd/documentation/pages-records-patientRecords/visits-patientID-get.md

 **Purpose on Frontend**:

-- visits endpoint retrieves data for `patientID`; patient id is determined by the route
+- visits endpoint retrieves data for `patientID`; patient id is determined by the route and displays the vists data of the patient
+- In registration index file, used to check and prevent duplicate visits within the hour

 ---

 ## API Endpoint:

-- `/visits`
 - `/visits?patient={patientID}`

 ### Overview